 Spectacular constellations, but a little hard to spot

-More difficult to see, but perhaps more spectacular, you can see the constellations of Sagittarius and Scorpio just above the southern horizon.
-They are so low that a tree or a building would cover them up, preventing their view; this is why we need a sky clear of objects on its horizon.
+More difficult to see, but perhaps more spectacular, are the constellations of Sagittarius and Scorpius just above the southern horizon.
+They are so low in the sky that a tree or a building would cover them up, obscuring their view; this is why we need a sky free of objects on the horizon.

 The shape of Sagittarius (mythological figure of a half man, half horse) also draws attention, although it is not an equine silhouette, but something more like a teapot—with its handle and spout, through which even steam seems to emerge (which would be the milky band of the Milky Way).
 If the constellations were named today, we would no doubt be talking about the teapot.

-For those with binoculars on hand, this area is the ideal place to have a look around in the deepest sky.
-At first glance, no guide is needed—simply by searching the area it is easy to find nebulae and star clusters.
-Among them are the nebulae of Trifid and the Lagoon, or the cluster M11 (also called the Wild Duck Cluster) near the constellation of Sagittarius.
+For those with binoculars at hand, this area is the ideal place to take a stroll through the deepest part of the sky.
+At first glance, no guide is needed—simply by looking around the area it is easy to find nebulae and star clusters.
+These include the Trifid and Lagoon nebulae, or M11 (also called the Wild Duck Cluster) near the constellation Sagittarius.
 In addition, with these simple binoculars, next to the planet Jupiter you can see its four largest moons: Io, Calisto, Ganymede and Europa.

-Observers from equatorial zones will enjoy the spectacle of these two constellations much better than the inhabitants of the northern hemisphere, since this area of the sky is located at the beginning of the high night, near the centre of the celestial vault.
-This provides an ideal excuse to lie down to enjoy them with a lounge chair or a blanket.
+Observers in equatorial zones will enjoy the spectacle of these two constellations much better than those in the northern hemisphere, as this area of the sky is located near the centre of the celestial vault at nightfall.
+This provides an ideal excuse to lie down to enjoy them with a beach lounge chair or blanket.

-And at latitudes below the equator, star aficionados will also be able to see the most famous triangle in the sky, but looking towards the opposite (north) zone and they will have to call it the Great Winter Triangle, since between hemispheres the seasons are reversed.
-In the southern hemisphere, the only difference that is noticeable compared to observers from the north is that the triangle is from the right, instead of turned.
-And so it is that during these weeks the great triangle can inspire us to enjoy the summer or protect us from the winter… but in any case, it provides us with a magnificent excuse to go outside for a while to enjoy the night sky.
+And at latitudes below the equator, stargazers will also be able to see the most famous triangle in the sky, but looking towards the opposite zone (north), and will have to call it the Winter Triangle, since between hemispheres the seasons are reversed.
+In the Southern Hemisphere, the only noticeable difference compared to northern observers is that the triangle is right-side up, instead of upside down.
+And thus, during these weeks, the great triangle can inspire us to enjoy the summer or shelter from the winter… but, in any case, it provides us with a magnificent excuse to go outside for a while and enjoy the night sky.